yashshah/CricketScoreNotifier/README.md

 # Cricket Score Notifier

-It notifies you the live cricket score in the notification area.
+It notifies the live cricket score in the notification area.
 So that you get can live current score without refereshing page again and again and even without getting disturbed.

 ## Using